jlegatheaux/RC2020-assignments/assignment-3/README.md

 ### Assignment Motivation

 In today's internet, most of the users consumed content is carried over the HTTP protocol.
 In the specific case of multimedia contents, the volume of the consumed information varies from a few Mbytes (in the case of photographs), up to several Gbytes (in the case of movies).

 It is not realistic to think of such bulky objects being transferred in a single HTTP request/reply interaction and using a single TCP connection.

 Inevitably, due to the high volumes of data, momentary anomalies in the network, or problems in the servers, it is necessary to resort to more than one interaction among the client and the server(s).
 In addition, in the case of movies, as they can take hours to play, it is not mandatory or interesting to transfer in only one chunk the full content, or from the same server.

-Also, a faster download may be achieved if transferring in parallel from several servers, using different HTTP ranges.
+Also, a faster download may be achieved **if transferring in parallel from several servers, using different HTTP ranges**.

+To address the Work-Assigmnment 3 and its deliverables you must follow the following guidelines:

+- Backgound and references
+--Progamming with TCP SOckets in Java
+--HTTP Protocol and How to DOwnload Digital Objects from HTTP Servers
+- PART I: Networking Programming using TCP Sockets in Java
+- PART II: Using the HTTP Protocol to Download Digital Objects from a Server
+- PART III: Assignment 3 Deliverables: Delivery 3.1 and Delivery 3.2

-## Background and references
+# Background and initial references

 ### Programming with TCP Sockets in Java

 - You can find a **tutorial on programming with Sockets in Java Language** in **https://docs.oracle.com/javase/tutorial/networking/sockets/**